Take Note: any & all spam callers WILL receive short shrift

-A2 blade leaves a shorter coat length compared to an A6 blade, meaning an A2 is considered a "medium" blade while an A6 is a "more coarse" blade, typically used for very thick or matted hair on animals like cattle, whereas an A2 is suitable for most horse clipping situations.
+A2 blades result in a shorter coat length compared to A6 blades.
+Consequently, A2 blades are classified as “medium” blades, while A6 blades are considered “more coarse.”
+A6 blades are typically used for extremely thick or matted hair on animals such as cattle, whereas A2 blades are suitable for most horse clipping scenarios.

-The difference between A6 and A7 clipper blades is that A7 blades are better for tough clipping conditions:
+The primary distinction between A6 and A7 clipper blades lies in their suitability for challenging clipping conditions.

-A6 clipper blades: These coarse blades are suitable for general clipping of cattle and horses, especially on thicker coats.
-They leave 3 mm of hair after clipping.
+A6 Clipper Blades: These coarse blades are ideal for general clipping of cattle and horses, particularly on thicker coats.
+They leave approximately 3 mm of hair after clipping.

-Clipper blades are available in different lengths and tooth patterns to achieve different trim styles and coat lengths.
-Perversly the higher the blade number, the shorter and finer the cut.
-For example, a 50 blade is closer to the skin, while a 3 blade leaves the fur longer.
+Clipper Blade Variations: Clipper blades are available in various lengths and tooth patterns to achieve distinct trim styles and coat lengths.
+Paradoxically, the higher the blade number, the shorter and finer the cut.
+For instance, a 50 blade is closer to the skin, while a 3 blade leaves the fur longer.

 When we sharpen your A2 or A6 blades we remove the minimum material at every grind, giving you better blade life and less expense overall.